camoverride/camoverride-personal-blog/_posts/2021-02-21-hitchhiking-kurdistan.md

 ![carving of kissing animals]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/lalish_kissing_animals.png)

 I was fascinated by the proliferation of weird and abstract animal shapes carved into rocks scattered around Lalish.
 I asked the locals about the meanings of the symbols.
-While some have obvious meanings, many were more mysterious.
+While some have obvious meanings, others were more mysterious.

 After spending half a day in Lalish, we drove back to Duhok, gave our driver a fat tip (we'd be in Turkey soon where our Iraqi dinars would be worthless), and collapsed from exhaustion.